samuelsullins/whitething/README.md

 # White Thing

-A minimal RTF text editor for macOS with customizable appearance and hover-activated controls.
+A minimal RTF text editor for macOS-allied fiction writers.
+Has customizable appearance and auto vanishing menu bar.

 ## Features